-Description: Analyzing and gaining understanding of a confirmed vulnerability.
+Purpose: Analyze and gain understanding of a confirmed vulnerability.

-Purpose: The Vulnerability Analysis service consists of functions aimed at gaining an understanding of the vulnerability and its potential impact, identifying the underlying issue or flaw (root cause) that allows the vulnerability to be exploited, and identifying one or more remediation or mitigation strategies to prevent or minimize the exploitation of the vulnerability.
+Description: The Vulnerability Analysis service consists of functions aimed at gaining an understanding of the vulnerability and its potential impact, identifying the underlying issue or flaw (root cause) that allows the vulnerability to be exploited, and identifying one or more remediation or mitigation strategies to prevent or minimize the exploitation of the vulnerability.

-The Vulnerability Analysis service and functions may continue in parallel while the Vulnerability Coordination service and functions occur with other participants in a coordinated vulnerability disclosure (CVD) process.
+The Vulnerability Analysis service and functions can continue in parallel while the Vulnerability Coordination service and functions occur with other participants in a coordinated vulnerability disclosure (CVD) 7 process.

-Outcome: Increased knowledge of the key details of a vulnerability (description, impact, resolution, etc.).

-List of functions that are considered to be part of the implementation of this service:
+Outcome: Knowledge of the key details of a vulnerability (e.g., description, impact, resolution) is increased.
+The following functions are considered to be part of the implementation of this service: